Monmouth (Natchez, Mississippi): John and Eliza Quitman

-John Quitman, originally of New York City, was a partner in a successful Natchez law firm and married Eliza Turner, a member of one of the most prominent families in the city, being the niece of Edward Turner, a Mississippi Supreme Court judge.
+John Quitman, born September 01, 1798 in Rhinebeck, NY to the Rev. Frederick H. Quitman and Anna Elizabeth Quitman, was a partner in a successful Natchez law firm and married Eliza Turner, a member of one of the most prominent families in the city, being the niece of Edward Turner, a Mississippi Supreme Court judge.
 Quitman purchased Monmouth in 1826 for his wife and growing family.
 The house was extensively renovated by the Quitmans in 1853 in the fashionable Greek Revival style.
 The original brick was covered by stucco, scored to look like stone, and the portico was added to the front, along with the four square columns supporting it.
 Quitman also added the rear gallery and southeast wing of the house, along with a second story for the detached kitchen.

 After Quitman died at Monmouth on July 17, 1858, and his wife died a year later, their five daughters and one son inherited the plantation.
 In 1862, when Natchez was attacked by the Union army during the American Civil War, most of the slaves fled.
 Most of Quitman's original possessions were either stolen in 1863, when the house was occupied by Union soldiers, or sold by Quitman's daughters in 1865 due to financial difficulty.
 The house was spared from further damage during the war, as the daughters befriended a Union general and pledged loyalty to the United States.
 In 1866, three of the daughters, Louisa, Annie Rosalie and Fredericka, purchased their siblings' share of the property, and by 1890, Annie Rosalie was the sole owner of Monmouth.
 In 1914, when she died, the house was left to her nieces, who later sold it in 1924.
 For the next half century, the house was severely neglected with the house and other surviving structures filled with litter and the grounds overgrown.